This is a heading 1

 Customize callouts

-CSS snippets and Community plugins can define custom callouts, or even overwrite the default configuration.
+CSS snippetsarrow-up-right and Community pluginsarrow-up-right can define custom callouts, or even overwrite the default configuration.

 To define a custom callout, create the following CSS block: